gzuidhof/starlit/starlit/README.md

 starlit nbtest --starboard_artifacts some/path/to/a/folder
 starlit nbtest --starboard_artifacts http://localhost:9001 some/path  # reminder: cors required!
 starlit nbtest --starboard_artifacts https://cdn.jsdelivr.net/starboard-notebook/v0.12.3/dist some/path

+# Serve an additional folder (useful if you are developing a plugin you load dynamically)
+starlit nbtest --serve_static my-plugin-name=./path/to/a/folder
+# The files in that folder are now served under /static/my-plugin-name/
 ```

 ### Skipping tests